 - Construction begins on the new Middle School building.
 The new 20,225-square-foot Hagenbuch Hall for the Creative Arts and Middle School Building opens in August 2015.
 The project is completed on schedule and associated costs were under budget.

-- Community School announces plans to expand its Residential Program.
+- Sun Valley Community School announces plans to expand its Residential Program.
 In October, the school purchases the former Smith Sport Optics Building.
 The “Ketchum Campus” project begins.
 The Campaign for the Ketchum Campus launches with a goal of raising $8 million.
-Community School and Sun Valley Ski Education Foundation (SVSEF) approve a joint fundraising effort; seventy five percent of jointly raised funds will support the Ketchum Campus.
+Sun Valley Community School and Sun Valley Ski Education Foundation (SVSEF) approve a joint fundraising effort; seventy five percent of jointly raised funds will support the Ketchum Campus.

 - The school is re-accredited by the Northwest Association of Independent Schools (NWAIS).